Type-I two-Higgs-doublet model and gravitational waves from domain walls bounded by strings: Domain walls bounded by cosmic strings

 In Eq.~\eqref{GWformula}, we are integrating over the gravitational wave modes emitted by the hybrid network from an early time when the network goes to a scaling regime, $t_{\rm sc}$, to today $t_0$.
 Here the integration variable $\tilde{t}$ represents the time when a loop is radiating gravitational wave, and $t_k$ is the time when this particular loop was created, which can be obtained by solving Eq.~\eqref{tksolve}.

-The Heaviside $\theta$ function $\theta(t_\star - t_k)$ ensures that we only sum over the contribution from loops which were created before the network collapses at $t_\star$.
+If no domain walls were created (when the $U(1)_R$ symmetry is broken to nothing), we could take the $R_c \rightarrow \infty$ limit, and Eq.~\eqref{GWformula} would yield the gravitational wave spectrum generated from the decay of a pure string network.
+In this case, the Heaviside theta function would be replaced by $\theta(t_k - t_{\rm sc})$ to imply that we only consider the loops created after $t_{\rm sc}$ when the network reaches a scaling regime, and loop creation does not stop at any characteristic time similar to $t_{\star}$.
+This distinction has important consequences for the infrared tail of the GW spectrum, as will be discussed later.

 We have developed a public code package \textsc{CosmicStringGW}, available on GitHub at {\href{https://github.com/moinulrahat/CosmicStringGW}{\texttt{\faGithubSquare/moinulrahat/CosmicStringGW}}}, for calculating the gravitational wave spectrum from pure and hybrid defect networks of cosmic strings.